 Dr. Paprota has distinguished himself in the world of testing throughout the years by not only achieving the highest examination scores within his department on his promotional examinations, but he further distinguished himself in achieving the highest examination scores throughout the State of New Jersey for each of his promotional examinations.
 Furthermore, Dr. Paprota has conducted focused job-task-analyses as well as authored and administered promotional examination processes for multiple, non-civil service, municipal police departments.
 Assessment of law enforcement personnel through written and oral testing has been a passion of Dr. Paprota’s for over 25 years.

 In 2000 through 2012, Dr. Paprota served as the vice-president and co-owner of the largest and most successful law enforcement training company in the State of New Jersey.
-With over 25 years of training experience, after training over 17,000 candidates, Dr. Paprota has decided to focus exclusively on entry-level law enforcement training with the formation of Critical Concepts & Strategies (CCS).
+With over 25 years of training experience and after training over 17,000 candidates, Dr. Paprota is now focusing exclusively on entry-level law enforcement training with the formation of Critical Concepts & Strategies (CCS).
 In 2016, Dr. Paprota formally retired from law enforcement to focus on the continuing research and development necessary to maintain the top entry-level preparation program possible.
-Candidates who do their research will find that CCS is by far the best entry-level law enforcement training program in New Jersey.
+Candidates who do their research will find that CCS is by far the best entry-level law enforcement training program.